Scholarships on AwardSpring

 The Frances H. Benton Engineering Scholarship fund will provide scholarship assistance to student attending NHTI to promote diversity in the field of engineering.
 In awarding the scholarships, the college will consider factors such as diverse experiences, socioeconomic background and other factors necessary to further the college’s interest in diversity.

 The Hillary Alexandra Hansen Scholarship was established in 2012 in memory of “Alex” Hansen.
 Its purpose is to assist students with physical or learning disabilities who are taking college courses to pursue a college certificate or degree in preparation for an independent, self-sufficient life.
 Please note that all students with disabilities must meet the same standards as all other students and need to be otherwise qualified to do college level work.
-Deadline May 1 for fall semester and November 1 for spring semester.
 The amount of the scholarship award(s) will be based on available funding and the particular needs of the student.

 This scholarship is named in memory of Jen Kemp, a graduate of the Sports Management program who worked in the NHTI Athletics/Wellness Center Office.
 She passed away unexpectedly in 2004.
 The scholarships will be awarded twice a year (spring and fall semesters) to qualified students who demonstrate strong academic skills and leadership potential, while also being active in campus life and community service at NHTI.